 Unless otherwise specified in a Service Contract, the following is not included in the scope of coverage and will be subject to additional charges: any repair costs, including labor, parts and travel expense required due to damage by fire, water, burglary, accident, abuse, acts of God, acts of terrorism, failure of Customer to operate or maintain equipment in conformity with Hobart’s or other manufacturer’s recommended operating and maintenance instructions, inappropriate or improper use, improper water conditions, failure due to improper cleaning, failure to maintain water treatment equipment, and relocation, adjustment or repair of Hobart equipment by any Customer or any third party without Hobart’s supervision or consent.
 Hobart shall have no obligation to provide Service or Parts under this Agreement for any equipment that is damaged due to any of the above causes until such equipment is repaired by Hobart or an authorized third party.
 Any such repairs shall be at Hobart Rates.

-In addition, the following are not included and will be subject to additional charges: (a) Customer requested calibrations and/or adjustments to alter temperature or product appearance; (b) attachments; (c) accessories such as bowls, adapters, bowl trucks, attachment shelves, agitators (beaters, whips, dough hooks, etc.), splash covers and extension rings; (d) expendable items such as oven and dish racks, plastic flight links, curtains, blades, slicer knives, sharpening devices, bulbs, pulley wipers, shredder plates, fryer baskets and tanks, boiler and water tanks, Customer removable seals, door gaskets, and heat exchangers; (e) consumable items, such as paper supplies, filters, printing materials, and dishwashing and sanitizing compounds; (f) certain refrigeration Parts, such as condenser and evaporator coils, ice machine plates, refrigeration or HVAC motors 1hp or larger and compressors 1hp or larger, (g) water related issues; (h) feature upgrades, including firmware, software, label format, or graphics; (i) welding services; and (j) Customer network related issues for Hobart connected devices.
+In addition, the following are not included and will be subject to additional charges: (a) Customer requested calibrations and/or adjustments to alter temperature or product appearance; (b) attachments; (c) accessories such as bowls, adapters, bowl trucks, attachment shelves, agitators (beaters, whips, dough hooks, etc.), splash covers and extension rings; (d) expendable items such as plastic flight links, curtains, blades, slicer knives, sharpening devices, pulley wipes, shredder plates, fryer baskets, customer removable seals, door gaskets; (e) consumable components or ordinary wear items including but not limited to; rinse arm strainers, final rinse nozzles, filters (including water filters), wash arm end caps, lower arm bushing, rollers, retaining rings, wash arm plugs, dish-limit rubber bumper, lamps, dish racks; (f) consumable items, such as paper supplies, filters, printing materials, and dishwashing and sanitizing compounds; (g) certain refrigeration Parts, such as condenser and evaporator coils, ice machine plates, refrigeration or HVAC motors 1hp or larger and compressors 1hp or larger, Flight Type dish machine conveyer assembly, refrigeration gasses (< lbs. or heat exchangers, (h) water related issues; (i) feature upgrades, including firmware, software, label format, or graphics; (j) welding services; (k) wireless DPAC network assembly; and (l) Customer network related issues for Hobart connected devices.
 Loaner equipment is not included but may be provided by local Branch Offices at additional cost based on availability.
-Repair, but not replacement, of booster tanks that are subject to ITW/Hobart/Traulsen original manufacturer equipment is covered.
+Repair, but not replacement, of fryer tanks, boiler and booster tanks that are subject to ITW/Hobart/Traulsen original manufacturer equipment is covered.

 13. Customer Responsibilities.